Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

 \end{proof}

-\begin{lem} Let $A$ be a connective $\IE _{\infty}$-ring, $M$ a connective $A$-module, and $n \geq 0$.
-If $\pi_0 A \otimes _{A}M $ is perfect to order $n$, then $M$ is perfect to order $n$. \end{lem} \begin{proof} We prove the claim by induction over $n$.
-For the case of $n=0$ recall that $M$ is perfect to order 0 if and only if $\pi_0 M$ is finitely generated as a module over $\pi_0 A$.
+\begin{lem} Let $A$ be a connective $\IE _{\infty}$--ring, $M$ a connective $A$--module, and $n \geq 0$.
+If $\pi_0 A \otimes _{A}M $ is perfect to order $n$ as $\pi_0 A$--module, then $M$ is perfect to order $n$ as $A$--module. \end{lem} \begin{proof} We prove the claim by induction over $n$.
+For the case of $n=0$ recall that $M$ is perfect to order 0 as $A$--module if and only if $\pi_0 M$ is finitely generated as a module over $\pi_0 A$.
 The claim then follows from

 Now let $n > 0$.
-Recall that given a map of $A$-modules $\phi \colon A^k \to M$ which induces a surjection $\pi_0 A ^k \to \pi_0 M$, then $M$ is perfect to order $n$ if and only if $\fib (\phi)$ is perfect to order $n-1$ \cite[Prop.
-2.6.12]{DAGVIII}.
-The argument now follows \cite[Prop.
-2.6.13]{DAGVIII}.
-As $\pi_0 M$ is finitely generated, we can choose a fiber sequence of connective $A$-modules
+Recall that given a map of $A$--modules $\phi \colon A^k \to M$ which induces a surjection $\pi_0 A ^k \to \pi_0 M$, then $M$ is perfect to order $n$ if and only if $\fib (\phi)$ is perfect to order $n-1$ \cite[Proposition 2.6.12]{DAGVIII}.
+The argument now follows \cite[Proposition 2.6.13]{DAGVIII}.
+As $\pi_0 M$ is finitely generated, we can choose a fiber sequence of connective $A$--modules

-Tensoring with $\pi_0 A$, we obtain a fiber sequence of $\pi_0 A$-modules
+Tensoring with $\pi_0 A$, we obtain a fiber sequence of $\pi_0 A$--modules